 Recovery After Knee Revision Surgery

-After revision knee replacement surgery, patients can expect a structured recovery process focused on gradually rebuilding knee strength and flexibility.
+After revision knee replacement surgery, patients can expect a structured revision knee replacement recovery process focused on gradually rebuilding knee strength and flexibility.
 Since revision surgery is more complex, recovery can take longer than with the original knee replacement.
 Key recovery elements include:

 - Physical Therapy: A tailored exercise program to improve knee strength and mobility.